disconicko/BugBountyTools/enumerate/Readme.md

+# Enumerate
-# Enumerate is designed to enumerate targets top-down starting with their ASN number and CIDR ranges.
+Enumerate is designed to enumerate targets top-down starting with their ASN number and CIDR ranges.

 ## Before Running
 This script requires several tools and a Go installation.
-If go is not installed, please see: https://go.dev/doc/install To install the tools required to run the script, run the install.sh script.
+If go is not installed, please see: https://go.dev/doc/install To install the tools required to run the install.sh script.
 This will install the following tools:
 * Anew
 * Amass
 * Assetfinder